XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: Status=="DRAFT", # String | Filter by an any element
+  where: 'Status=="DRAFT"', # String | Filter by an any element

-  order: InvoiceNumber ASC, # String | Order by an any element
+  order: 'InvoiceNumber ASC', # String | Order by an any element

   ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array&lt;String&gt; | Filter by a comma-separated list of InvoicesIDs.